Art-of-WiFi/UniFi-API-client/README.md

 The preferred method is via [composer](https://getcomposer.org).
 Follow the [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have composer installed.

-Once composer is installed, simply execute this command from your project directory:
+Once composer is installed, simply execute this command from the shell in your project directory:

 ```sh
 composer require art-of-wifi/unifi-api-client